Zarden92/Noroff-JS2-CA/README.md

 # Noroff API Course Assignment

 Course assignment for school usig:
 - HTML
 - CSS
 - Bootstrap
 - Sass
 - JavaScript

-* Primary focus is JavaScript for this assignment, so there will not be much styling.
+* Primary focus is JavaScript for this assignment, so there will not be much styling for this project.

-# Expectations from this project:
+  - Just making it responsive, since we already did a project working with bootstrap and sass.
+  - I could have continued on my previous project, but i wanted to set up a new project with blank slates

 ## Project Objectives: